-Quinoa is definitely not the only grain that’s loaded with protein but probably the most flexible in your kitchen.
-Amaranth, spelt, sorghum and teff contain even more protein than quinoa but according to the 80/20 rule I prefer to store food in my pantry that I use most often.
+Quinoa is definitely not the only a grain that’s loaded with protein, but probably the most flexible in your kitchen.
+Amaranth, spelt, sorghum and teff contain even more protein but according to the 80/20 rule I prefer to store food in my pantry that I use most often.

 Good to know

-Talking about grains… while quinoa is often considered a grain or pseudo-grain, it’s actually a seed related to beets, spinach and chard.
+Talking about grains… while we often consider quinoa as a grain or pseudo-grain, it is actually a seed related to beets, spinach, and chard.

-Bunches of celery slices can be stored in a plastic bag in the freezer for up to three months or in the refrigerator for up to three weeks.
-Rinse before using.
+You can store bunches of celery slices in a plastic bag in your freezer for up to three months or in the refrigerator for up to three weeks.
+Just rinse before using.

-Did you know that eating quinoa is an integral part of my 52 Chef Habits Ecourse, including more yummy quinoa recipes.
+Did you know that eating pseudo grains and whole grains is an integral part of my 52 Chef Habits Ecourse, including much yummy fiber-rich, clean eating recipes?
 Click here to learn more!

 Now it’s your turn!

-Cook this easy quinotto and let me know how you like it in the comment section below!
+Cook this easy one-pot wonder and let me know how you like it in the comment section below!